One (Bob James album)

-One is the third solo album by jazz keyboardist Bob James.
+One is the first solo album, and third album overall, by jazz keyboardist Bob James.
 It was an important album in the early smooth jazz genre and is famous for its end track, "Nautilus", which became important to hip hop as one of the most sampled tracks in American music.

 Reception

 Released on April 17, 1974, this album charted at number two on the Jazz Album Charts.